ademuri/smart-input-filter/README.md

 ## Extending

-The filters default to using `digitalRead` and `analogRead` as inputs.
-If you want to use these filters with a different kind of input device, extend the filter class and override the `ReadFromSensor` method.
-For example, if you have a one-wire temperature device, you would perform the read from that device in `ReadFromSensor`.
+The filters can use `digitalRead` and `analogRead` as inputs by passing `filter_functions::ForDigitalRead` or `filter_functions::ForAnalogRead`.
+If you want to use these filters with a different kind of input device, pass in a different `ReadFromSensor` function to the constructor.
+See the debounce example for how to do this.

 ## Building